skycoin/skywire/mainnet_rules.md

 Note: the system survey (node-info.json) will only exist if the reward address is set.

+In addition to the above responses and logging which are collected, a survey of transports is conducted by the transport setup-node.
+This file `tp.json` and it's contents should be visible at the above survey index for any given visor.

-If your visor is not generating such logging, please reach out to us on telegram [@skywire](https://t.me/skywire) for assistance
+If your visor is not generating such logging or errors are indicated, please reach out to us on telegram [@skywire](https://t.me/skywire) for assistance

 ### Verifying other requirements